eugenwintersberger/pnitools/doc/source/cli_tools/nxls.rst

     $ nxls nxls_test.nxs://
     entry:NXentry

-Note here that we had to add `://` after the filename.
-This is necessary as the program expects a full Nexus path to the base object.
-The filename alone is not a valid path.
-In addition one should recognize that the leading / in the output is removed.
+Note the `://` after the filename which is required to obtain a full NeXus path.
+In addition one should recognize that the leading `/` in the output is removed as all the output is relative to the root group.
-Finally, in this example, only the those objects are listed which reside directly below the root node.
+In this example only those objects residing directly below the root group are shown.
-For a recursive list through all the children of a particular group we have to add the :option:`--recursive` as in the next example
+For a recursive list through all the children of a particular group we have to add the :option:`--recursive`

 .. code-block:: bash